International Fashion Management and Marketing BA (Hons)Study level: Undergraduate

 This module aims to give you the appropriate knowledge and skills to initiate, plan, implement and evaluate an event.
 At the end of this module, you should be able to evaluate and apply project management techniques to scenarios faced by event managers when planning and delivering events in your future study and/or career paths.

-Your third year should draw together all you’ve learned about the fashion industry during Year 1 and Year 2, and the course will aim to challenge you to be more independent and strategic in your approach to fashion business.
+Your third year should draw together all you’ve learned about the fashion industry during year one and year two, and the course will aim to challenge you to be more independent and strategic in your approach to the fashion business.
 You’ll be asked to explore what’s new, whether that’s ideas for products/ brands or for starting your own business.

 The module is designed to inform you about entrepreneurship through identifying opportunities in the current marketplace, and to formulate a rational business plan that exploits those opportunities.
 The module will enable you to practise market research, networking, financial planning, project management and marketing strategies.
 The aims are to provide an opportunity for you to research, engage with the industry, develop creative thinking on entrepreneurship strategies, become familiar with tools for business planning, and use all available channels effectively and professionally for research and communication.